pinajmr/password-manager/README.md

 * There are lots of potential problems with the existing centralized password managers:
   * Single point of failure: if the server/database goes down, there goes your passwords
   * Trust issue: can you really trust that these closed-source softwares will not just read your passwords?
-*Ceclcok solves all of these problems:
+*Cerber solves all of these problems:
   * The passwords are stored on the decentralized database that is the Nebulas blockchain, hence it will not go down easily
   * The passwords are encrypted by your private key which belongs to only you.
 You are the only one who can see your saved passwords.